 to consider a restriction for certain places or times of the year as e.g., for Eider ducks, e.g., voluntary.

-The biodiversity strategy may offer an additional strategic way: if a closure of 10% would be requested, the trilateral ambition -being World Heritage- may be higher..
+The biodiversity strategy may offer an additional strategic way: if a closure of 10% (as resource use/ use free zones) would be requested, the trilateral ambition -being World Heritage- may be higher..

-to increase knowledge and scientific insight to substantiate the benefit of nature by possible measures, e.g., the importance of the Wadden Sea as spawning ground or nursery area for commercially interesting fish.
+to increase knowledge and scientific insight to substantiate the benefit of nature by possible measures, e.g., the importance of the Wadden Sea as spawning ground or nursery area for g fish.

-exchange of best practices on how to make fisheries more nature friendly on trilateral level. also an exchange on increasing pressure to the Wadden Sea due to the planned by increase of wind energy offshore and the necessity for its maintenance and connection to land may be fostered.
+exchange of best practices on how to make fisheries more nature friendly on trilateral level. also an exchange on the consequences for the Wadden Sea due to the planned increase of wind energy offshore and the necessity for its maintenance and connection to land may be fostered.

 developing an implementation strategy on how to achieve a level playing field (fisheries) in the three countries (go up from the lowest one) (compare article on level playing field in the Leeuwarden Declaration 2018)

+Exchange on best practices regarding wardening , management measures (predator management, restoration of habitats, protected areas for species, visitor guidance system...)

-The SIMP can be used for first steps.
+The SIMP can be used for first steps to identify fields of work and the institutions/persons relevant for implementation.

-Renewable energy – consequences for Wadden Sea
+Renewable energy – consequences for Wadden Sea of the implementation of the ambitious goals of the three Wadden Sea states to accelerate construction of offshore wind farms in their EEZs (and territorial waters) , need for common approach regarding cable crossings

+Interconnectedness between coastal waters, the hinterland and the offshore zone for migrating species such as birds, fish, marine mammals – different functions in the life cycles or in the course of the year

+Shipping safety measures – consider input from local level

+Identify adequate measures/ information tools to communicate trilaterally what is/will be done regarding the topic of marine litter (fishing gear, microplastic, single use plastics) on a national level (MSFD, round tables Marine Litter etc) and international level (OSPAR)